stgm/scientific-programming-1/22 Language/10 Strings/strings.md

 ## The `in` operator

-The word in is a boolean operator that takes two strings and returns True if the first appears as a substring in the second:
+The word `in` is a boolean operator that takes two strings and returns `True` if the first appears as a *substring* in the second:

 	>>> 'a' in 'banana'
 	True
 	>>> 'seed' in 'banana'
 	False

-For example, the following function prints all the letters from word1 that also appear in word2:
+For example, the following function prints all the letters from `word1` that also appear in `word2`:

 	def in_both(word1, word2):
 	    for letter in word1:
 	        if letter in word2:
 	            print letter

 With well-chosen variable names, Python sometimes reads like English.
-You could read this loop, “for (each) letter in (the first) word, if (the) letter (appears) in (the second) word, print (the) letter.”
+You could read this loop, "for (each) letter in (the first) word, if (the) letter (appears) in (the second) word, print (the) letter."

-Here’s what you get if you compare apples and oranges:
+Here's what you get if you compare apples and oranges:

 	>>> in_both('apples', 'oranges')
 	a